Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 IN THE FREEZER: We don’t recommend freezing this dip.

 In a hurry?
-This recipe for Cowboy Caviar, sometimes known as Texas caviar or Mexican caviar, will have you eating your favorite dip full of fresh ingredients in under 15 minutes!
+This recipe for cowboy caviar, sometimes known as Texas caviar or Mexican caviar, will have you eating your favorite dip full of fresh ingredients in under 15 minutes!
 This fantastic dip will be a big hit at your next gathering and just as yummy if you are looking for a quick snack on your own.

 Do I have to use fresh vegetables, or can I use canned?